Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity

-In contrast to reactive policies, we take the approach of learning a unified behavioral model (UBM) $\mathcal{D}$.
-Instead of building a map from observations to action (chunks), UBMs learn to represent the target dexterous skill as a dynamical system that encodes behavioral dynamics: laws that govern how visual features of the environment (visual flow) and proprioceptive states of the robot (action flow) co-evolve.
-Formally, a UBM can be defined as $z_{t+1} = f_{UBM}(z_t)$, where $z_t=f_{enc}(\xi_t)$ is the latent state of the UBM produced by encoding the \textit{unified behavioral state} $\xi_t=[a_{t},o_{t}]$, containing both action and observation information.
-In order to extract the predicted actions from the latent flow, UBMs also require an action decoder: $a_t=f_{dec}(z_t)$.
-As such learning a UBM requires the learning $f_{UBM}$ (the latent behavioral dynamics model), $f_{enc}$ (unified sensory-motor encoder), and $f_{enc}$ (action decoder) simultaneously.
+\textbf{Our Solution: Unified Behavior Models.} Our key idea is to represent the target dexterous skill as a dynamical system that encodes \textit{behavioral dynamics}: laws that govern how \textit{desired} visual features of the environment (visual flow) and proprioceptive states of the robot (action flow) co-evolve.
+Formally, we define a UBM as a map $\latent_{t+1} = \UBM(\latent_t)$, where $\latent_t=\encoder(\ubstate_t)$ is the latent state of the UBM produced by encoding the \textit{unified behavioral state} $\ubstate_t=[\action_{t},\observation_{t}]$, containing both action and observation information.
+To extract the predicted actions from the latent flow, UBMs also require an action decoder: $\action_t=\decoder(\latent_t)$.
+As such learning a UBM requires the learning $\UBM$ (the latent behavioral dynamics model), $\encoder$ (unified sensory-motor encoder), and $\encoder$ (action decoder) simultaneously.
 While it might be possible to learn these modules separately, \textit{co-training} them is necessary to learn a temporally-coherent and predictive latent representation over which we could learn dynamics~\cite{assran_v-jepa_2025,garrido_learning_2026}.

 Although closely related, note that UBMs are different from the increasingly popular notion of ``robotic world models"~\cite{ai_review_2025,li_robotic_2025}.
-While world models learn to predict the impact of a given action by approximating the underlying natural dynamics of the system (i.e., $x_{t+1} = f_{WM}(x_t,a_t)$ where $x_t$ is the (latent) state of interest), UBMs capture the coupled sensory-motor behavioral dynamics.
+World models learn to predict the impact of a given \textit{arbitrary} robot action by approximating the underlying natural dynamics of the system (i.e., $\vc{x}_{t+1} = f\lbl{WM}(\vc{x}_t,\action_t)$ where $\vc{x}_t$ is the (latent) state of interest and actions come from, e.g., play data), whereas UBMs capture the \textit{desired} sensory-motor behavioral dynamics that underlie demonstrations.